Yulanpen Sutra

 The Yulanpen Sutra, also known as the Ullambana Sutra, is a Mahayana sutra concerning filial piety.
 It was translated from an Indic language (see History) and is found in Taisho 685 and Taisho 686 in Volume 16, the third volume of the Collected Sutra Section.
-Taisho 685 was translated by Dharmarakṣa from 265-311 and is entitled: 'The Buddha Speaks the Yulanpen Sutra'.
+Taisho 685 was translated by Dharmarakṣa from 265 to 311 and is entitled: 'The Buddha Speaks the Yulanpen Sutra'.
 Taisho 686 was translated by an unknown or lost translator during the Eastern Jin Dynasty and is entitled: 'The Buddha Speaks the Sutra of Offering Bowls to Repay Kindness'.
 According to Karashima, Taisho 686 is basically a more idiomatic adaptation of Taisho 685.
 It records the events which followed after one of the disciples of Shakyamuni Buddha, Maudgalyayana, achieves Abhijñā and uses his newfound powers to search for his deceased parents.
 In the end, Maudgalyayana finds his mother in the preta (hungry ghost) world and with the assistance of the Buddha, is able to save her.
 The East Asian Ghost Festival is based on this sutra.

 History

-The Yulanpen Sutra has traditionally been regarded as being translated from the Sanskrit into Chinese by Dharmarakṣa under the Jin at some point between 265-311 CE.
+The Yulanpen Sutra has traditionally been regarded as being translated from the Sanskrit into Chinese by Dharmarakṣa under the Jin at some point between 265 and 311 CE.
 The subject matter of the Yulanpen Sutra is broadly similar to several accounts described in other sutras.
 The most ancient of those accounts (Petavatthu No. 14 - The Story of the Mother of Sariputta) describes how the disciple Sāriputta rescued his mother (from five past lives ago) who had become a preta or hungry ghost.
 Similar to the Yulanpen Sutra, Sariputta builds four huts and fills them with food and drink for the Sangha of the four quarters; with the Buddha present, he dedicates this donation on behalf of his suffering mother.
 The transference of merit enables Sariputta's mother to be reborn and released from the preta world.
 Another account can be found in the Avadanasataka, which is also very similar to the Yulanpen Sutra: Maudgalyayana communicates on the behalf of five hundred pretas with their relatives who make offerings on the pretas' behalf to the monastic community.
 Once the transference of merit is completed, the former pretas are reborn and released from their suffering.